Biden nominates 9 candidates for federal prosecutor posts

 The nominees include Clare Connors, who served as the attorney general in Hawaii in 2019, and Sandra Hairston, who has been the acting U.S. attorney in the Middle District of North Carolina since March.
 If confirmed by the Senate, Hairston would be the first Black woman to hold that position.

 The White House is also nominating Zachary Cunha to be the U.S. attorney in Rhode Island, where he currently runs the office’s civil division.
-Michael Easley Jr., a partner at the law firm McGuire Woods, is being tapped to run the office in the Eastern District of North Carolina, based in Raleigh.
+Michael Easley Jr., a partner at the law firm McGuire Woods and son of former Democratic governor and state attorney general Mike Easley, is being tapped to run the office in the Eastern District of North Carolina, based in Raleigh.

 Cole Finegan, managing partner of the law firm Hogan Lovells in Denver, is being put up for U.S. attorney in Colorado, and Nikolas Kerest, a longtime federal prosecutor in Vermont, is nominated to run the office there.